-This KSA strongly supports South African Government strategies and initiatives where water conservation and in particularly water utilisation for agriculture is of concern.
-Government departments, especially the Department of Water Affairs and the Department of Agriculture, are important stakeholders.
+This KSA clearly supports South African government strategies and initiatives where water conservation and in particularly water utilisation for agriculture is of concern.
+Government departments, especially the Department of Water Affairs (DWA) and the Department of Agriculture, Forestry and Fisheries (DAFF) are important stakeholders.
 These links have also been formalised by the support of selected projects of mutual interest through leveraged funding.
 In addition, District Municipalities, Provincial Departments of Agriculture, water user associations (WUAs), catchment management agencies (CMAs), cooperatives and agribusinesses, are all stakeholders with whom the WRC is engaging.
-In all cases co-operation is achieved by invitations to review research proposals and to serve on the reference groups of relevant research projects.
+In all cases co-operation is achieved by invitations to review research proposals and to serve on the reference group of relevant research projects.

 Key stakeholders and beneficiaries of this KSA remain as previously described.
 These are farmers who are represented by Agri SA and NAFU.
+It is estimated that there are 45 000 commercial farmers, 250 000 emergent farmers and 4.5 million subsistence farmers.

 Communication channels exist with officials in the representative organisations on a national level.
 A more effective range of communication strategies has been designed by formalising stakeholder relationships.
 It is gradually being implemented to reach farmers and their representatives on a provincial and local level.
 The purpose is to obtain an accurate indication of practical problems which they are facing and what their assessment is of the priorities for research, technology transfer and extension.